Pegasus (spyware): Bug-bounty program skepticism

-Complaints
+Legal challenges

 WhatsApp

-On 20 October 2019, Meta Platforms Inc.’s WhatsApp filed a lawsuit against Israel's NSO Group for exploiting a bug in its WhatsApp messaging app to install spyware (Pegasus) that allowed the surveillance of 1400 people in 20 countries, including journalists, human rights activists, political dissidents and diplomats.
+On 20 October 2019, Meta Platforms Inc.’s WhatsApp filed a lawsuit against NSO Group for exploiting a bug in its WhatsApp messaging app to install spyware (Pegasus) that allowed the surveillance of 1400 people in 20 countries, including journalists, human rights activists, political dissidents and diplomats.
 WhatsApp said it was seeking a permanent demand to block NSO from using its service, and asked lawmakers to bar the use of cyberweapons like those NSO Group has sold to governments.

+In 2020, NSO Group appealed a trial judge’s refusal to award it “conduct-based immunity”, a common law doctrine which protects foreign officials acting in their official capacity.
+The company's argument was that it was immune from being sued because it was acting as an agent for unidentified foreign governments when it installed the Pegasus spyware, and that Pegasus "helps law enforcement and intelligence agencies fight crime and protect national security".

-On 9 January 2023, the Supreme Court of the United States denied the appeal of NSO of the lower court's decision to continue the lawsuit and allowed WhatsApp to pursue its lawsuit against Israel's NSO Group.
+On 9 January 2023, the Supreme Court of the United States denied the appeal and decided against reversing the decision of the lower court, allowing WhatsApp's lawsuit to continue.

+In December 2024, the court found NSO Group liable for attacks on approximately 1,400 WhatsApp users, including activists and journalists, and ruled that NSO Group violated the Computer Fraud and Abuse Act and the California Comprehensive Computer Data Access and Fraud Act, dismissing the company's defense that it was not liable because Pegasus was operated by their clients.

-On 7 May 2025, Meta Platforms Inc. announced they won a lawsuit against NSO Group, receiving $167.3 million in punitive damages and $444,719 in compensatory damages.
+On 6 May 2025, Meta Platforms Inc. announced that a jury ruled that NSO Group owed Meta $167.3 million in punitive damages and $444,719 in compensatory damages.

+On 18 October 2025 U.S. District Court Judge Phyllis Hamilton, U.S. issued a permanent injunction prohibiting NSO Group from targeting WhatsApp and its users.
+In the same decision, the judge reduced the jury-awarded punitive damages down to about $4 million, citing limits on punitive‐to‐compensatory damage ratios.

 Apple

-On 23 November 2021, Apple announced that it has filed a lawsuit against Israeli cyber company NSO Group and its parent company OSY Technologies for allegedly surveilling and targeting iPhone users with its Pegasus spyware.
-Apple stated that contrary to NSO's claim of targeting terrorists and criminals, this spyware has also been used against activists, politicians, and journalists.
+On 23 November 2021, Apple announced that it had filed a lawsuit against NSO Group and its parent company OSY Technologies for allegedly surveilling and targeting iPhone users with its Pegasus spyware.
+Apple stated that contrary to NSO's claim of targeting terrorists and criminals, their spyware has also been used against activists, politicians, and journalists.
 Apple's statement said the company is seeking a permanent injunction to bar NSO Group from using Apple's software, services, or devices to prevent further abuse and harm to users.

-U.S. Federal Court

-A U.S. federal court (Judge Phyllis Hamilton, U.S. District Court) issued a permanent injunction prohibiting NSO Group from targeting WhatsApp and its users.
-The court found evidence that NSO had exploited WhatsApp’s infrastructure (servers, accounts, etc.), reverse-engineered the app, and used “zero-click” or similarly stealthy techniques to install its spyware (e.g., Pegasus) on users’ devices.
-In the same decision, while earlier a jury had awarded around US$167 million in punitive damages to WhatsApp’s parent (Meta Platforms), the judge reduced the punitive damages down to about US$4 million, citing limits on punitive‐to‐compensatory damage ratios.